mharen/mharen.github.io/blog/2013/2013-11-understanding-that-there-exists.md

 *HTWFAIP* on the other hand sounds like it’d be all about subterfuge but is actually entirely genuine.
 It has a slightly different goal of getting people to like you and it encourages this almost exclusively by teaching you to be a nicer person.
 Seriously!
 It offers many tips and admits that they will be effective only if you are sincere.

-Relating this back to the post, here’s another Dale Carnegie quote from HTWFAIP about arguments: <blockquote>
+Relating this back to the post, here’s another Dale Carnegie quote from HTWFAIP about arguments:

-“I have come to the conclusion that there is only one way under high heaven to get the best of an argument— and that is to avoid it.
-Avoid it as you would avoid rattlesnakes and earthquakes.”</blockquote>
+> “I have come to the conclusion that there is only one way under high heaven to get the best of an argument— and that is to avoid it.
+Avoid it as you would avoid rattlesnakes and earthquakes.”

 Both are good, easy reads, and great for groups.
 I suggest reading *FTWFAIP* first, then *Switch.*